Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

-Resorptive lesions are just one complication of feline stomatitis, which is an inflammation of the mouth and gum line and also known as lymphocytic plasmactic stomatitis (LPS).
+Resorptive lesions are just one complication of feline stomatitis, which is an inflammation of the mouth and gum line and is also known as lymphocytic plasmacytic stomatitis (LPS).

-Cats with LPS suffer great pain — they feel like their mouths are on fire, according to Dr. Louise Murray, board certified veterinary internist — and have difficulty eating because of the pain.
+Cats with LPS suffer great pain—they feel like their mouths are on fire, according to Dr. Louise Murray, a board-certified veterinary internist—and have difficulty eating because of the pain.

 If you notice any of the following symptoms in your cat, consult a veterinarian promptly:

 Symptoms of Feline Stomatitis

 - Sore throat